abhishekchandran/dailyjs/_posts/2013-05-14-jquery-roundup.md

 ###zelect

-[zelect](http://mtkopone.github.io/zelect/) (GitHub: [mtkopone / zelect](https://github.com/mtkopone/zelect), License: _WTFPL_) by Anton Rissanen is a `<select>` component.
+[zelect](http://mtkopone.github.io/zelect/) (GitHub: [mtkopone / zelect](https://github.com/mtkopone/zelect), License: _WTFPL_) by Mikko Koponen is a `<select>` component.
 It's unit tested, and has built-in support for asynchronous pagination.

 Unlike Chosen, it doesn't come with any CSS, but that might be a good thing because it keeps the project simple.
-Anton has provided an example with suitable CSS that you can use to get started.
+Mikko has provided an example with suitable CSS that you can use to get started.

 If Chosen seems too large or inflexible for your project, then zelect might be a better choice.